dmcgrouther/web-page-dl/readme.md

 https://www.scrapingbee.com/blog/web-scraping-javascript/

-And I havily modified this code:
+I used this code as a starting point to write my script:

 ```
 const axios = require('axios');